milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 12. Links and Third-Party Products and Services

 The Services may contain links, QR Codes, and other functionality that connect with certain websites and applications not provided by us, including social media websites (“Third-Party Websites”).
 We are providing these links and functionality solely as a convenience to you.
 We are not responsible for and have no liability for the content, features, products, services, privacy policies or terms of service of any Third-Party Websites.
-The fact that we have provided a link to a Third-Party Website is not an endorsement of that Third-Party Website (including any information or content made available throughout such website) or its owners, sponsors or operators.
+The fact that we have provided a link to a Third-Party Website is not an endorsement of that Third-Party Website (including any information or content made available throughout such website) or its owners, sponsors, or operators.
 We have not tested any information, software or products found on any Third-Party Website and therefore do not make any representations about those websites or any associated products or services.

 13. Contact Us

 In most cases, you can communicate with us through the Product.
 If you need to contact us for more information about this Privacy Policy or a privacy notice for a particular Product, or because you have other questions or concerns, you may do so using the information listed below:

-For Marcus deposits, Insights and related products, call us toll-free at 1-855-730-7283 or write us at Goldman Sachs Bank USA, PO Box 70379, Philadelphia, PA 19176-0379.
+For Marcus deposits and related products, call us toll-free at 1-855-730-7283 or write us at Goldman Sachs Bank USA, PO Box 70379, Philadelphia, PA 19176-0379.
-For Marcus Invest, email us at invest-support@marcus.com or call us toll-free at 1-833-720-MINV (1-833-720-6468).
-For Marcus lending products, please call us toll-free at 1-844-MARCUS2 (1-844-627-2872) for personal loans and MarcusPay, or 1-833-906-2224 for small business loans, or write us at Goldman Sachs Bank USA, PO Box 45400, Salt Lake City, UT 84145-0400.
 For GM Rewards Cards, call toll-free at 1-833-773-0988, or write us at Goldman Sachs Bank USA, PO Box 70321, Philadelphia, PA 19176-0321.
 14. Other Important Information